hawkinsw/api_intro/docs/README.md

 With a function that generates the endpoint URL, we are now to the point where we can actually invoke the HTTP API!
 Finally!

-Based on our exploration from earlier, we know what to expect the result of the invocation to be: some JSON-formatted *blob* of data!
+Based on our exploration from earlier, we know what to expect of the result of the invocation: some JSON-formatted *blob* of data!
 (Check back [above](#nuts-and-github-bolts) to see some examples of the output.)

 Although it would be possible to use nothing other than "vanilla" JavaScript code to access resources on the Internet, why would we want to code something from scratch when there is already a great library out there that we can reuse?
 Exactly!

 [Remember](#got-to-get-a-package) how we used the Node.js Package Manager to download/install the got package?
 Now it's time to use it!
 Before we start exploring how to use got (and actually using it), feel free to browse through the [documentation](https://github.com/sindresorhus/got#readme).
 No, you do not need to understand all of it!
 Nor do you even need to understand some of it!
 The point is just to get comfortable with the process of starting to read documentation!
+The most important skill you can learn as a developer (besides how to use your tools) is how to learn to read documentation.

 In order to use a library like got we will need to *import* it.
 At the top of the `index.js` file, add the following *static import declaration*: